 - To develop understanding and skills within their coaching work

 - To receive information and another perspective concerning their work

 - To receive both content and process feedback

 - To be validated and supported both as a person and as a professional

 - To ensure that as a person and as a professional they are not left unnecessarily carrying difficulties, problems and projections alone

 - To plan and utilize personal and professional resources better

 - To ensure quality of coaching work

 Benefits of Supervision

-The Association for Coaching’s 2007 survey into supervision detail the following benefits of supervision:
+The Association for Coaching’s 2007 survey into supervision detail the top five benefits of supervision as: